-- Potential adverse effects on urban landscapes that provide a range of functions (e.g. visual amenity, drainage, flood storage and cooling from vegetation). - Potential adverse effects on recreational opportunities (passive and active). - Potential adverse effects on views from key receptors during the day and night resulting from construction phase works and operations. - Potential temporary or permanent effects on public open spaces and recreational facilities, affecting the use of open space and the enjoyment of recreational opportunities. - Potential loss of landscape values and visual amenity (e.g. visual, shading, tree canopy cover) from direct and indirect impacts to vegetation within the project boundary and the broader urban environment.
+- Potential adverse effects on urban landscapes that provide a range of functions (e.g. visual amenity, drainage, flood storage, cooling from vegetation and shade). - Potential adverse effects on recreational opportunities (passive and active). - Potential adverse effects on views from key receptors during the day and night resulting from construction phase works and operations. - Potential temporary or permanent effects on public realm and recreational facilities, affecting the use of open space and the enjoyment of recreational opportunities. - Potential loss of landscape values and visual amenity (e.g. visual, shading, tree canopy cover) from direct and indirect impacts to vegetation within the project boundary and the broader urban environment.

-- Identify key landscape features and visual amenity values including urban landscape character, form, appearance and aesthetics. - Identify public realm and residential viewing points from which project works will be visible. - Identify condition and uses of existing and planned public open space and recreational facilities that could be occupied or otherwise adversely affected by project construction and operation.
+- Identify key landscape features and visual amenity values including urban landscape character, form, appearance, aesthetics and function. - Identify public realm and residential viewing points from which project components will be visible. - Identify condition and uses of existing and planned public open space and recreational facilities that could be occupied or otherwise adversely affected by project construction and operation. - Characterise existing lighting and shading conditions.